autometrics-dev/autometrics-rs/README.md

 The `autometrics` macro rewrites your functions to include a variety of useful metrics.
-It adds a counter for tracking function calls and errors (for functions that return `Result`s), a histogram for latency, and a gauge for concurrent requests.
+It adds a counter for tracking function calls and errors (for functions that return `Result`s), a histogram for latency, and, optionally, a gauge for concurrent requests.

 Autometrics supports using different underlying libraries for producing the metrics.
 See [below](#metrics-collection-libraries) for how to configure the metrics library.